M to F 9 AM to 5 PM New York Time

-What Is a Project Manager
+What Is Project Management

 Project management is the regulation of planning and executing projects.
 Project management is the application of processes, methods, skills, knowledge, and experience altogether to achieve specific project objectives.
 Project management has a final output that is mannered to a finite timescale and budget.
 It seeks to achieve defined goals by using plans, schedules, and resources to implement project activities within a set timeframe.
 The discipline of project management consists of.